Van Long Nature Reserve (Ninh Binh) Breathtaking boat ride

 The Van Long Nature Reserve boat ride is definitely much more peaceful, as it’s still not in every guidebook and tour itinerary, unlike the Trang An and Tam Coc ones.

-The Trang An and Tam Coc boat rides are longer, and there’s more sightseeing included.
-Therefore, the price is also higher.
-But, Van Long, on the other hand, is a better choice for seeing some wildlife.
+The Trang An and Tam Coc boat rides are longer, and there’s more sightseeing included, so the price is also higher.
+However, Van Long, on the other hand, is a better choice for seeing some wildlife.

 Busy